Weighing the Options of Refinancing

 Shopping for a mortgage loan?
 We'd be thrilled to discuss our mortgage offerings!
 Give us a call today at (707) 252-2700.
 Ready to begin?
 Apply Online Now.

 Ever heard the old rule of thumb that says you should only consider refinancing if the new interest rate is at least two points below your present one?
 That could have been sound advice years ago, but since refinancing has been costing less recently, it is never the wrong time to consider a new mortgage!
 Refinancing your mortgage loan has a number of benefits that will often make it worth the up-front cost a few times over.

-When you refinance, you might be able to reduce your interest rate and mortgage payment amount, perhaps considerably.
-You also could be given the option of tapping into your home equity by "cashing out" a sum of money to renovate your home, consolidate debt, or plan a special vacation.
-With reduced interest rates, you may also get the chance to build up home equity faster by moving to a shorter-term mortgage.
+You could be able to lower your interest rate (sometimes significantly) and reduce your mortgage payment amount with your refinanced mortgage loan.
+Additionally, you may have the option of tapping into your home equity by "cashing out" some money to remodel your home, consolidate debt, or plan a special vacation.
+With reduced interest rates, you may also get the chance to build your home equity faster by changing to a shorter term mortgage.

-Do the Math
+Doing the Math

-Want to know more about refinancing?
-Give us a call at (707) 252-2700.
+Want to know more about refinancing your home?
+Call us at (707) 252-2700.